LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/quick-start.md

 ```

 {:start="3"}
-3. Create **LPMonitoringParams**, the entry points and engagement attributes used here are dummies:
+3. Create **LPMonitoringParams**.
+The entry points and engagement attributes used here are dummies:

 ```swift
   let entryPoints = ["tel://972737004000",